 How to build an effective interior designer cover letter

 Interior designers are responsible for envisioning and executing indoor spaces that are as functional as they are beautiful.
-To become an interior designer, you not only need an excellent portfolio of work and past projects but also a cover letter that showcases your professionalism and dedication to the field.
+To become an interior designer, not only do you need an excellent portfolio of work and past projects but also a cover letter that showcases your professionalism and dedication to the field.

-In this guide, we will teach you 5 easy-to-follow steps for writing a cover letter as an interior designer.
+In this guide, we'll teach you 5 easy-to-follow steps for writing a cover letter as an interior designer.
 Keep reading to learn all about:

 - What to include in your interior designer cover letter header & headline